-Before sending an application, are you thoroughly reviewing each project manager’s job descriptions?
+Before sending an application, are you thoroughly reviewing each project manager’s job description?
 Most people read a job advert and write an application.
 As a result, they do not get many invitations to interview.
 Understanding what the employer wants can be the difference between landing a project management job or not.

 When applicants read between the lines, they can confirm whether the job is a right fit.
 In addition, the job description may include helpful information you can use to pass the interview.
 Most project manager job descriptions will include the same basic details, but carefully noting specific requirements for each hiring company will put you ahead of the competition.